graik/labhamster/README.md

 # labhamster

-Django project for simple purchase / order management in scientific labs
+Django project for simple purchase / order management, mostly targetted at scientific labs.
+However, the work flow is very simple and generic:

+   1. User A registers a product.
+   2. User A or B creates an order for this product (status="pending").
+   3. User C initiates the purchase (status="ordered")
+   4. Whoever collects the item, sets the order status to "received".

+The advantage for users A and B is that they can quickly figure out what the state of their request is and that they, later, can quickly initiate follow-up orders for the same product.
+The advantage for the purchase manager C is that all the order requests are collected in one place, catalogue numbers are required and prices or links as well as comments can be provided by the user.
+There is a trail of who requested, who ordered and who received an item and when.
+Filtering and full-text search facilitate finding products or past orders.
+Products can be categorized and products and orders can be exported as CSV tables for further processing in Excel.

-Labhamster is a simple Django project for tracking materials and reagents ordered for a scientific laboratory and offers a rudimentary inventory management.
-For now it is not much more than the out-of-the-box Django admin interface with a pretty standard data model.
+Technically, LabHamster is a small and very standard Django project using not much more than the out-of-the-box Django admin interface with a pretty standard data model.

-### Installation Instructions
+### Installation Instructions (for development)
-(for quick evaluation, debugging & development)

 Download, prepare virtual python environment and install dependencies:
 ```